Novice: Catholicism

 A novice in Catholic canon law and tradition is a prospective member of a religious order who is being tried and assessed for suitability of admission to a religious order of priests, religious brothers, or religious sisters, whether the community is one of monks or has an apostolate.
 After initial contact with the community, and usually a period of time as a postulant (a period of candidacy in which the aspirant lives with the community), the person will be received as a novice in a ceremony that most often involves being clothed with the religious habit (traditional garb) of the particular religious community.
 The novice's habit is often slightly different from those of professed members of the order.
 For instance, in communities of women that wear a black veil, novices often wear a white one, sometimes, for example among the Trappists, also a white scapular instead of the black of the professed; among Franciscan communities of men, novices wear an additional shirt-like chest piece over the traditional Franciscan robe; Carthusian novices wear a dark cloak over the usual white habit; etc.

 Novices are not admitted to vows until they have successfully completed the prescribed period of training and proving, called the novitiate.
 This usually lasts at least one year, the minimum required by Canon Law, though in some orders and communities it is two.
 Novices typically have cells or a dormitory in separate areas within a monastery or community and are under the direct supervision of a novice master or novice mistress.

-Lutheranism
+Evangelical Lutheranism

-In communities belonging to the Lutheran Churches, the period of the novitiate starts after postulancy.
+In communities belonging to the Evangelical-Lutheran Churches, the period of the novitiate starts after postulancy.
+The period of postulancy depends on the specific Evangelical-Lutheran monastery or convent.
+For example, for the Sisters of St. Francis at Klaradals Convent, the time spent as a novice is typically two to three years.
 In the Order of Lutheran Franciscans, this period lasts for a minimum of five years.